Elleined/rest-api-notes/README.md

 ###### What is Request Body
  - Request Body is used to pass a big set of data and commonly represented as JSON, XML, and CSV.

+###### HTTP headers

+- HTTP headers let the client and the server pass additional information with an HTTP request or response.
+An HTTP header consists of its case-insensitive name followed by a colon (:), then by its value.
+Whitespace before the value is ignored. [[more info about headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)]

 # REST API proper naming conventions and best practices
 - REST API notes and Guide for writing proper REST API endpoints using proper naming conventions and best practices